 Many people are cheered by a bright, sunny day, but the effect of all that sunlight on the eyes is a less sunny proposition.
 UV radiation and glare can create a variety of issues, from dangerous "snowblindness" to irreversible disorders that threaten your eyesight.
 Here are some frequently asked questions about the role of sunglasses in protecting the eyes from harm.
-If you want to know more about choosing the right sunglasses, call Dr. Jacobson Turcott at 715-822-2091 today.
+If you want to know more about choosing the right sunglasses, call Dr. Turcott at (715) 822-2091 today.

 What are UV rays?
 UV stands for ultraviolet, a band of spectrum invisible to the eye.
 Ultraviolet light consists of UVA, UVB, and UVC rays.
 UVC rays are stopped in Earth's atmosphere before they reach the eye, but UVA and UVB can both reach the eye and potentially damage it.